RaissaFondjo/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-this is a brief summary of our interpretation and findings for the t-test results.
-Include screenshots of the t-test to support the summary.
+This is a brief summary of our interpretation and findings for the t-test results.
+Included screenshots of the t-test to support the summary.

 ![Resulting Model 1](https://user-images.githubusercontent.com/80492376/124943415-77296c00-dfda-11eb-8dd2-b55e1e2650d3.png)